-Fig. 21.
-Schematic and experimental results of coherent control with polarization shaping.
+Fig. 1.22 Schematic and experimental results of coherent control with polarization shaping.
 Adapted from Ref.
-[215]. (a) Schematic of the experiment.
+[215]. a Schematic of the experiment.
 A polarization shaper for ultrashort laser pulses controls the temporal evolution of the vectorial electric field E(t) on a femtosecond timescale.
-These pulses illuminate a planar nanostructure in an ultrahighvacuum chamber that is equipped with a photoemission electron microscope (PEEM).
+These pulses illuminate a planar nanostructure in an ultrahigh-vacuum chamber that is equipped with a photoemission electron microscope (PEEM).
 The nanostructure consists of six circular Ag islands on an indium-tin oxide (ITO) film and a quartz substrate.
 A computer-controlled charge-coupled device (CCD) camera records the photoemission image and provides a feedback signal for an evolutionary learning algorithm.
-Iterative optimization of the pulse-shaper settings leads to an increase in the fitness value and correspondingly allows control over the nanooptical fields. (b), (c) The optimal laser pulses, as experimentally characterized, display complex temporal electric-field evolution for the objectives of (b) minimizing and (d) maximizing the concentration of the excitation on the lower branch.
+Iterative optimization of the pulse-shaper settings leads to an increase in the fitness value and correspondingly allows control over the nanooptical fields. b, c The optimal laser pulses, as experimentally characterized, display complex temporal electric-field evolution for the objectives of b minimizing and d maximizing the concentration of the excitation on the lower branch.
 E_1 and E_2 indicate the two field components that are phasemodulated in the polarization pulse shaper in the first and second LCD layer, respectively.
 They are at 45° angles with respect to the p-polarization.
-The overall time window shown is 2 ps. (c) The experimental PEEM image after adaptive maximization of the upper region intensity using complex polarization-shaped laser pulses (fittest individual of the final generation) shows predominant emission from the upper region. (e) Photoemission after minimization of the intensity in the upper region is concentrated in the lower region.
+The overall time window shown is 2 ps. c The experimental PEEM image after adaptive maximization of the upper region intensity using complex polarization-shaped laser pulses (fittest individual of the final generation) shows predominant emission from the upper region. e Photoemission after minimization of the intensity in the upper region is concentrated in the lower region nanoscopic field distribution.
+We have already discussed such an approach above-see Fig. 1.10 [123] and the corresponding discussion in Sect.
+1.3.6.